LAST ADMISSION IS 3 PM, GROUNDS CLOSE AT 5.30 PM.

 The idea to convert Dudley Castle's grounds into zoological gardens came from its then owner, the third Earl of Dudley, who chose a team of Modernist architects to design the zoo.
 Using reinforced concrete they created a revolutionary new design of building: Tectons.

-The structures have stood the test of time and seventy nine years on Dudley Zoo has the world's largest single collection of Tectons, which in 2009 received World Monument Status.
+The structures have stood the test of time and eight decades on Dudley Zoo has the world's largest single collection of Tectons, which in 2009 received World Monument Status.

 Today the Tectons are boosted by a variety of animal housing, paddocks and enclosures which are home to our wide variety of 200 species.

 Much of the animal collection is linked to international conservation and breeding programmes and several of our global projects have received awards.
-Endangered species include Asiatic lions, Sumatran tigers, Bornean orang utans, Tibetan red pandas, Rothschild giraffes, Madagascan lemurs and Humboldt penguins – DZG has the UK's largest parent-reared colony.
+Endangered species include Asiatic lions, Sumatran tigers, Bornean orang utans, Tibetan red pandas, Rothschild giraffes, Madagascan lemurs and Humboldt penguins.

 Dudley Zoo is changing - be part of it